-It’s not even Thanksgiving yet, but the Christmas aisles have been stocked for weeks already.
-Commercials for Black Friday “doorbusters” are rampant, and there is even controversy about some stores beginning their sales on Thanksgiving Day this year.
+Have you noticed that Christmas aisles seem to be stocked earlier and earlier these days?
+Commercials for Black Friday “doorbusters” are rampant, and there is even controversy about some stores beginning their sales on Thanksgiving Day.

 The holiday materialism debate is not new: on one side, many families have incorporated Black Friday into their family gatherings.
 On the other side, many families join with Charlie Brown, who in 1965 first groaned about “Christmas going commercial”.